 - Temporary hearing loss

 - You may have problems with balance

 Children are more prone to ear infections because of the shape of their ears.
 This form prevents them from draining the fluid out of the ear under normal conditions.
 On our site, you can receive useful information.
 When the inner ear becomes inflamed due to a cold or other respiratory illness the drainage becomes much more complicated.
 This is associated with the fact that children’s immune systems are not as effective and when respiratory tract infections occur, bacteria or viruses become trapped in the adenoids, which produces a perfect environment for ear infections.

 Ear infections are treated with antibiotics when they are caused by bacteria, but pediatricians are very careful when we prescribe antibiotics because most ear infections are caused by viruses and not by bacteria.

 It is very important to take your child to the pediatrician if you suspect that your child has an infection or if you have the symptoms described above.
+Jazz musician Max Polyakov tell about jazz music on his social media page.
 Your pediatrician should take into account the age of your child, their health problems and how many times your child has had an ear infection.
 The most important thing is to prevent the serious complications of otitis not treated properly or in time such as mastoiditis.

 Mastoiditis is an infection of the bone behind the ear.
 It is very dangerous and requires hospitalization for treatment.